MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

 * Feed-first `>>` - Takes the result of the first operand, and passes it as the first argument to the second operand.
 If the second operand is not a function, this operation throws a `TypeMismatchException`.
 * Feed-last `<<` - Takes the result of the first operand, and passes it as the final argument to the second operand.
 If the second operand is not a function, this operation throws a `TypeMismatchException`.
 * Access `.` - Attempts to obtain an attribute from a module.
 If the first operand is not a module or if the second operand isn't an identifier, this structure will result in a syntax error.
 * Cat `:` - Takes a sequence and some element.
 A new sequence containing the given element at the start or end of the stream will be returned.
+If both arguments are sequences, the second sequence will be added as an element at the end of the first sequence.
    * `element : sequence` - element is prepended
    * `sequence : element` - element is appended